 There are certain limited circumstances where there are no adverse consequences to canceling.

-A fee will be deducted from your first payout after a cancellation.
-The amount deducted will depend on when you accepted the reservation and how soon before check-in you cancelled it:
+If you cancel a confirmed reservation, a fee will be deducted from your first payout after the cancellation.
+The amount depends on when you accepted the reservation and how soon before check-in you cancelled it:

-- More than 7 days before check-in, we’ll deduct US $50 from your next payout
+- More than 7 days before check-in, $50 USD will be deducted from your next payout

-- Less than 7 days before check-in, we’ll deduct $100 from your next payout
+- Less than 7 days before check-in, $100 USD will be deducted from your next payout

 If you cancel before the day of check-in, an automated review will be posted to your listing's profile indicating that you cancelled one of your reservations.
-These reviews can't be removed, but you can always write a public response to clarify why you needed to cancel.
+These reviews can't be removed, but you may be able to write a public response to clarify why you needed to cancel.

 If you cancel on the day of check-in or later, guests can choose to leave a public review on your listing’s profile.

-If you cancel 3 or more reservations within a year, we may deactivate your listing.
+If you cancel 3 or more reservations within a year, we may suspend or deactivate your listing.